This site uses cookies

 · there is a particular public interest in the case

-CE16 Where appropriate to do so, to undertake any of the actions delegated to the Commissioner’s Estate Director.
+CE16 Where appropriate to do so, to undertake any of the actions delegated to the Commissioner’s Head of Estates and Facilities Management.

 The Chief Executive may make the following decisions without reference to the Commissioner: